The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Concluding Thoughts

 Unfortunately, research in this space is challenging for a variety of reasons, as highlighted in this paper.
 In general, affecting positive real-world change through research interventions is difficult in any domain, but these challenges are compounded by the structural disincentives in academia.
 Research that prioritizes socially relevant deployment over algorithmic novelty is often undervalued by peers, and limited funding further exacerbates the challenges of sustaining long-term, impact-driven work.
 As showcased in this paper, researchers face roadblocks not just during technical development, but also in navigating red tape, collaboration and communication hurdles, aligning incentives with POs, and ensuring their work is sustainable beyond initial pilots.

-The reflections shared in this paper, drawn from the interviews and authors' lived experiences, showcase the myriad challenges faced by AI4SI researchers.
-At the same time, the suggestions and workarounds they provided point towards possible paths to advance the field.
-By recognizing these challenges and documenting lessons learned, we hope this work raises awareness of the issues AI4SI researchers face and serves as a reference for aspiring practitioners.
+The reflections in this paper, drawn from the interviews and authors' lived experiences, highlight the challenges faced by AI4SI researchers.
+At the same time, participants’ suggestions and workarounds point to paths for advancing the field.
+By documenting these challenges and lessons, we hope this work raises awareness of the issues AI4SI researchers face and serves as a reference for aspiring practitioners.
 Strengthening this field will require collective effort, but this would ensure that the fruits of AI technologies are shared equitably across various communities that need them most.